-This product contains a chemical (crystalline silica, bitumen, various aromatic hydrocarbons) known to the State of California to cause cancer and birth defects or other reproductive harm.
+This product contains a chemical (crystalline silica) known to the State of California to cause cancer.

 State Regulatory Lists:

 Each state may promulgate standards more stringent than the federal government.
 This section cannot encompass an inclusive list or all state regulations.
 Therefore, the user should review the components listed in Section 2 and consult state or local authorities for specific regulations that apply.